#USAFORSDGS

 New York City

-New York City was among the first cities in the world to report on its SDG progress at the UN and launched a global movement of more than 200 local governments that have formally committed to reporting on their SDG progress.
-The SDGs are integrated in the city’s comprehensive plan, OneNYC 2050.
+New York City was the first city in the world to report on its SDG progress at the UN through a Voluntary Local Review, launching a global movement that now produced over 200 VLRs.
 The Mayor’s office brings the SDGs to all five boroughs by working with students through its Junior Ambassadors program.

 Pittsburgh